The Surgeon General of the United States has issued a health advisory warning Americans about the health risk from exposure to radon in indoor air.

 Radon can also enter through drinking water supplies.
-Radon enters breathing air space after leaving the water during your shower, while you’re cooking a meal, and other water use activities.
+This radioactive gas enters breathing air space after leaving the water during your shower, while you’re cooking a meal, and other water use activities.
 See more info under water testing.

-Isn’t time to know “your Radon level ?”
+Isn’t it time to know your radon level?

 Contact us today at 860-646-9983 to get your inspection scheduled!